O3Ol/awesome-stars/README.md

 ## Rust

-- [emu6](https://github.com/luojia65/emu6) - Multi-arch virtual machine that is 666.
+- [emu6](https://github.com/luojia65/emu6) - Multi-arch instruction set simulator that is 6666.
 Contributions welcomed!
 - [path-tree](https://github.com/viz-rs/path-tree) - path-tree is a lightweight high performance HTTP request router for Rust
 - [fibers-rs](https://github.com/dwango/fibers-rs) - A Rust library to execute a number of lightweight asynchronous tasks (a.k.a, fibers) based on futures and mio.
 - [async-std-hyper](https://github.com/async-rs/async-std-hyper) - How to run Hyper on async-std